 FraudGuard.io meticulously categorizes threats based on the activities associated with specific IP addresses.
 These classifications offer invaluable insights into the nature of potential threats, empowering proactive threat mitigation strategies.
 Here are the exact threat classifications available in our system:

-abuse_tracker: Signifies IP addresses implicated in abusive behavior, such as spamming, phishing, or other forms of online misconduct.
-These addresses pose security risks and may necessitate close monitoring or blocking to thwart further harm.
+abuse_tracker: Highlights IP addresses engaged in abusive behaviors, such as phishing, credential stuffing, brute force attacks, and other forms of malicious activity aimed at exploiting systems and user accounts.
+These addresses pose significant security risks and necessitate close monitoring or blocking to safeguard digital assets and maintain operational integrity.

 IP addresses not aligning with the above categories or those with undetermined classifications are labeled as unknown, indicating an absence of specific threat classification.